sohailshams/explore-copenhagen/README.md

 ## Features

 Key features of the website are;
-- Background-Picture (A picture of Christianborg Palace from where the Danish Govenment it business cover the entire page.)
+- Background-Picture (A picture of Christianborg Palace from where the Danish Govenment run its business.
+This picture covers the entire page.)
 - History (A very brief history of Copenhagen and Denmark that will get user interest)
 - Top attracions in Copenhagen (A list of to attracions)
 - Sort by locations (A dropdown button that allow users to sort the attracions by distance from city center and Nørrepert station)
+- Hover over attractions (Hovering over attractions show extra information, which is nearest hotel and restaurant to that attraction.
+However it does not work on screen sizes less than 768px)
 - Search bar and Google Map (It allows user to look for any other attracion, hotel or restaurant)
 - Plan your Trip (It allow users to get in touch with admin for any information)
 - Message Sent (This confirmation message will pop up under plan your trip when user will send his query)